Money imbalance in relationships (How to make your relationships and money work better)

 Money is often a source of stress in relationships, so it’s best to be open and honest about your spending habits and financial situation from the start.

-If you’re in a long-term relationship, it’s also essential to have regular money talks about ensuring both partners are financially on the same page.
+If you’re in a long-term relationship, having regular money talks is essential to ensure both partners are financially on the same page.

 Couples should discuss budgeting, retirement savings, and debt repayment.
 Having regular money talks can help prevent money-related arguments down the road.